Best Hotels in Coimbra — Where to Stay

 Boutique and Mid-Range

-Quinta das Lágrimas — the most romantic hotel in Coimbra, on the site where Inês de Castro was murdered in 1355 (she was the secret wife of Prince Pedro).
-Former royal palace in extensive gardens across the river.
-Pool, spa, excellent restaurant. €150–250/night.
+Quinta das Lágrimas — the most romantic hotel in Coimbra, built on the site where Inês de Castro was murdered in 1355 (she was the secret wife of Prince Pedro — the story is one of Portugal’s great tragic legends).
+Former royal palace set in 12 hectares of gardens across the river from the old city.
+Pool, spa, excellent restaurant (Arcadas), and the gardens include a fountain said to run with the tears of Inês.
+Approximately €150–250/night depending on season.
+Worth visiting the gardens even if you do not stay.

 Budget

-Serenata Hostel — consistently well-reviewed hostel in the university district.
-Dorms €18–25, private rooms €50–70.
-Fado performances some evenings.
-The best social hostel in Coimbra.
+Serenata Hostel — Consistently well-reviewed hostel in the university district.
+Dorms approximately €18–25/night, private rooms €50–70.
+Fado performances on some evenings — a genuine Coimbra touch, as the city’s fado tradition is distinct from Lisbon’s.
+The best social hostel in Coimbra with a communal kitchen and terrace.

 For a Longer Stay

 Furnished apartments near the university (Rua de São Bento, Rua Padre António Vieira) offer weekly rates for extended stays.
-Coimbra has a large short-term rental market driven by university visiting academics.
+Coimbra has a large short-term rental market driven by university visiting academics and Erasmus students.
+Expect approximately €350–550/month for a one-bedroom in a central location — significantly cheaper than Lisbon or Porto.

 Practical Notes

-Two train stations: Coimbra-B is the main intercity station (Alfa Pendular from Lisbon and Porto stops here); Coimbra (the central station) is 3km closer to the centre.
-A connecting train runs between them.
-When booking, note which station your train uses.
+Two train stations: Coimbra-B is the main intercity station where Alfa Pendular services from Lisbon (approximately 2 hours, from approximately €22 one way) and Porto (approximately 1 hour, from approximately €15) stop.
+Coimbra (the central station) is 3km closer to the centre.
+A free connecting train runs between them every 10–15 minutes.
+When booking, note which station your train uses — almost all long-distance services use Coimbra-B.

 Frequently Asked Questions